kgdunn/pid-book/univariate-review/univariate-review.rst

 We can compare the past 10 runs from system B with the 10 runs from system A.  The average difference between these runs is :math:`\bar{x}_B - \bar{x}_A = 82.93 - 79.89 = 3.04` units of improved yield.
 Now, if we have a long-term reference data set available, we can compare if any 10 historical, sequential runs, followed by another 10 historical, sequential runs had a difference that was this great.
 If not, then we know that system B leads to a definite improvement, not likely to be caused by chance alone.

 	#.
-Imagine that we have have 300 historical data points from this system, tabulated in time order: yield from batch 1, 2, 3 ...  (the data appear on the `course website <http://stats4.eng.mcmaster.ca/wiki/Datasets#Batch_yields>`_).
+Imagine that we have have 300 historical data points from this system, tabulated in time order: yield from batch 1, 2, 3 ...  (the data appear on the `book website <http://datasets.connectmv.com/info/batch-yields>`_).
 	#.
 Calculate the average yields from batches 1 to 10.
 Then calculate the average yield from batches 11 to 20.
 Notice that this is exactly like the experiment we performed when we acquired data for system.
 Two groups of 10 batches, with the groups formed from sequential batches.
 	#.
 Now subtract these two averages: (group average 11 to 20) minus (group average 1 to 10).
 	#.
 Repeat steps 2 and 3, but use batches 2 to 11 and 12 to 21.
 Repeat until all historical batch data are used up and the plot below can be drawn from these difference values.